 Ethical Guidelines for Publication

-Society publications are the vehicle in which the results of scientific inquiry, guided by the scientific method, are shared with other geoscience researchers and made available to a wider public audience.
-Results presented in Society publications advance research, inform governmental policy decisions, educate students, and assist the private sector in a wide range of endeavors.
-Thus it is important for the Society to maintain a high level of quality and integrity in its publications, which is a responsibility that rests with all those involved in the publication process—authors, reviewers, editors, GSA officials, and GSA staff.
+Geological Society of America publications are the vehicle in which the results of scientific inquiry, guided by the scientific method, are shared with other geoscience researchers and made available to a wider public audience.
+Results presented in GSA publications advance research, inform governmental policy decisions, educate students, and assist the private sector in a wide range of endeavors.
+Thus it is important for GSA to maintain a high level of quality and integrity in its publications, which is a responsibility that rests with all those involved in the publication process—authors, reviewers, editors, GSA officials, and GSA staff.
 The following document outlines a set of ethical guidelines for all those involved in GSA publications (journals, books, maps, abstracts, electronic media).
 Adherence to these guidelines should promote fair treatment of manuscripts through the peer review process.
 These guidelines are subject to review by the GSA Publications Committee.
 Note: The guidelines and procedures provided here may differ for publications jointly published with another society.

 The ethical guidelines for publication presented here draw heavily on guidelines prepared by other scientific societies, most notably the American Chemical Society.
 The list of sources below also includes more general documents on ethics in science consulted in preparation of these guidelines.